Emurasoft/emurasoft.github.io/en/macro/selection/text_length.md

 # TextLength Property (Selection Object)

 Retrieves the length of the selected text.

-##
+If the length exceeds 2,147,483,647, the return value is 2,147,483,647.

 ### \[JavaScript\]